grantcarthew/start-prototype/docs/cli/start-config-agent.md

 To install agents from the catalog, use `start assets add`.

 **Note:** Agents can be defined in both global and local configs.
-These commands can manage either scope using the `[scope]` argument.
-If scope is omitted, the command prompts interactively.
+Use the `--local` flag to manage agents in the local configuration.
+Without flags, commands operate on the merged configuration or prompt interactively.

 ## Agent Configuration Structure